I want to post something short and sweet today about one of the biggest loves of my life: animals.

 I myself struggled with this cognitive dissonance.
 I knew that I did not want to harm the animals I love, but I also had favorite brands that tested on them.
 I had to really go deep within myself to solidify what really mattered to me.

-Because I chose to go cruelty-free, I felt liberation from my internal moral tug of war.
+Because I chose to go cruelty-free, I felt liberation from my internal moral tug of war and I invite all you beautiful people to do the same.